 How Vitamin D Supplements Influence Your Hair Tissue Mineral Balance

-Vitamin D (technically a hormone or messenger in your body) does several things that change your mineral imbalance in an unfavorable way:
+Vitamin D (technically a hormone or messenger in your body) does several things that change your mineral imbalance in an unfavorable way.

-The next thing vitamin D does is it lowers potassium levels.This can cause a whole host of symptoms such as:
+The next thing vitamin D does is reduce potassium levels.This can cause a whole host of symptoms such as: